melatran/Intro_to_Data_APIs_JS/module 1/README.md

 - await the result of fetch and store in this variable called response

 - removed console.log for clean code but `console.log("yay!)` lets us inspect in the console and if it as a success, it will print out yay to notify us (good check purposes)

+### Summary
+1. Written async function that makes the fetch request

+2. Turns the body of what comes in the HTTP response into a blob

+3. Convert blob into a function that the dom element can work with